 (b) the member's membership rights are not suspended for any reason.

-(c) the new membership has been paid 3 months before the AGM.
+(c) the annual membership fee has been paid.

 Alternate Membership

 (1) Family membership with only one member entitled to vote.
 This voting member is to be nominated at the time of joining.
 The family may from time to time appoint an alternative member subject to notice in writing being given to that effect to the Board approving such alternative voting member.